WE ONLY WANT THE EARTH | RESIDENCY AWARD 2

 - Access to all A4 Sounds public workshops and courses for the duration of the residency.

-Throughout the residency, advice and mentorship will be provided by A4 Sounds technicians and curators, representatives from Fire Station Artists’ Studios (FSAS), Movement of Asylum Seekers Ireland (MASI) and our consulting artists.
+Throughout the residency, advice and mentorship will be provided by A4 Sounds and representatives from Fire Station Artists’ Studios (FSAS), Movement of Asylum Seekers Ireland (MASI) and our consulting artists.

 - Participate in studio life and take full advantage of resources and learning opportunities available.